Arm Care After a Stroke

 is out of joint.
 Muscles, tendons, and ligaments can become overstretched.
 These muscle

-problems can lead to other problems with your shoulder as well, such as reduced range
+problems can lead to other shoulder problems as well, such as reduced range of motion.

 Correct arm care after a stroke helps prevent and treat these problems.
 Arm care may